Everything You Need to Know About WordPress Backend

 Themes and plugins can be registered in their meta box.
 For instance, AAM adds an access manager meta box to every edit page, post, and custom post type or edit taxonomy page.

-You should note here that it’s challenging to manage meta box content, which is why you may only show or hide the entire box.
+You should note here that managing meta-box content is challenging, which is why you may only show or hide the entire box.

-Widgets are like meta boxes with little difference shown on the dashboard home page.
-For instance, in Quick draft, WordPress news is widgets at a glance.
+Widgets are like meta boxes with little difference on the dashboard home page.
+For instance, in Quick Draft, WordPress news is widgets at a glance.
 Any theme or plugin may register its dashboard widget.

-Metaboxes and widgets don’t have the capability, so they can only be managed by filtering.
-You may do this with the AAM plugin on meta boxes and widgets tab for any role.
+Metaboxes and widgets are incapable, so they can only be managed by filtering.
+You may do this with the AAM plugin on any role’s meta boxes and widgets tab.

 Few Metaboxes are conditional and can’t be listed on the Metaboxes and Widgets tab.
 AAM gathers by default all registered meta boxes on Add New (custom post type, page, post) pages.